gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Dimension.md

 > **length**: `number`

-- The length of the product
+- The length of the product.

 ***